 Tip: Learn more about phishing emails at OnGuard Online.

 Scam phone calls

 While it's common for phishing scams to arrive via email or text message, be aware of unsolicited phone calls that request private information.
 Squarespace won’t contact you over the phone.

 Official Squarespace email addresses

-If you're not sure whether an email address belongs to Squarespace, compare it to this list of official email addresses:
+If you're not sure whether an email address belongs to us, compare it to this list of our official email addresses: